What is KS2 (Key Stage 2)?

 • Physical education (which must include swimming)

-• Computing (often called information and communication technology or ICT)
+• Computing (formerly known as information and communication technology or ICT)

-Religious education is also a subject on the National Curriculum and all state-maintained schools have to teach it.
-Lessons should cover a range of religions, not just one.
-However, if parents don’t wish their child to be taught about religious beliefs different to their own, they can choose to exclude their children from these lessons.
+Religious education is also a subject in the National Curriculum, and all state-maintained schools are required to provide it.
+The lessons should cover various religions rather than focusing on just one.
+However, parents can choose to exclude their children from these religious education lessons if they have objections.

-PSHE (personal, social and health education) is optional in KS2.
-It teaches children about staying safe, looking after themselves and living a healthy lifestyle.
-PSHE is meant to teach children positive social skills and how to understand other people’s feelings.
-In Key Stage 2, PSHE also includes topics like puberty, sex, relationships and emotional health.
-As with RE, parents have the right to remove their child from sex education lessons.
+Personal, social, and health education (PSHE) is an optional subject in KS2.
+It aims to teach children about safety, self-care, and a healthy lifestyle.
+PSHE also focuses on developing positive social skills and understanding others' emotions.
+In Key Stage 2, PSHE includes topics like puberty, relationships, and emotional health.
+Similar to RE, parents have the right to withdraw their children from sex education lessons.

-Citizenship is another optional subject at primary level.
-It’s similar to PSHE, but introduces pupils to debating, critical thinking, politics and law.
+Citizenship is another optional subject at the primary level.
+It introduces pupils to debating, critical thinking, politics, and law.

-At the end of each key stage, including KS2, children’s abilities are formally assessed.
-How well they do in these assessments is measured against the level expected by the Government.
+At the conclusion of each key stage, including KS2, students' abilities are formally evaluated.
+Their performance is measured against the expectations set by the Government.

-At the end of Year 6 (when KS2 finishes) children must take a set of national tests.
+At the end of Year 6, when KS2 concludes, children are required to undertake a set of national tests.

-The tests taken at the end of KS2 are:
+The assessments conducted at the end of KS2 comprise:

 • Mathematics (arithmetic and reasoning)